Jenkins operational best practices

 Number of executors x (maximum workers and threads spawned by heaviest job * memory_limit) = Theoretical max RAM Demand

 As you can see from the multiplicative nature of the threads and executors, you can easily reach a surprisingly high theoretical max RAM demand.
 However, it’s unlikely that you will actually consume this amount.
 You would need to have multiple heaviest jobs running in parallel and consuming up to the memory_limit simultaneously.
-Nevertheless, calculating it is good practice, as keeping your theoretical maximum RAM demand below the memory supply significantly increases stability as it virtually eliminates the risk of Jenkins crashing due to exhausting its memory supply.
+Nevertheless, calculating it is good practice, as keeping your theoretical maximum RAM demand below the memory supply significantly increases stability as it virtually eliminates the risk of Jenkins crashing because of exhausting its memory supply.
 This is currently the most common root cause of Jenkins service degradation and outages.

 To-Dos